BLKTECHNERD/SBA307/PreservingWildlife.md

 5. page1.html, page2.html, page3.html: HTML files for different sections or pages of the website.
 6. README.md: This readme file providing information about the project.

+Animations

+Fade-in Animation for Images:

+The images within the "container" div now fade in smoothly when the page loads.
+This animation gives a gradual reveal effect, making the images more visually appealing.

+Slide-in Animation for Sections:

+The "nav" and "article" sections now slide in from the left when the page loads.
+This animation adds a dynamic entrance effect, grabbing the user's attention.

 Project Structure

 The project follows a simple structure with HTML, CSS, and image files organized in a directory.
 The main components of the website include: